StefanGrimminck/zgrab2-configurations/README.md

-# Zgrab2 configuration files
+# ZGrab 2.0 configuration files
-A repository for possible zgrab2 configurations
+A repository for possible ZGrab 2.0 configurations

 ## Examples
 Default input and output files are specified as `input.txt` and `output.txt`.
 These should be located in the same directory as zgrab or be changed to your custom settings.